ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 Information about successful backups is still written to `msdb` and can be queried using T-SQL.
 For servers with multiple databases and regular transaction log backups, enabling this option means the ERRORLOG is no longer bloated with BACKUP DATABASE and Database backed up messages.
 As a DBA, this is a good thing because when I look in my ERRORLOG, I really only want to see errors, I don’t want to scroll through hundreds or thousands of entries about successful backups.

+**Trace flag 3427** Another change in SQL Server 2016 behavior that could impact tempdb-heavy workloads has to do with Common Criteria Compliance (CCC), also known as C2 auditing.
+We introduced functionality to allow for transaction-level auditing in CCC which can cause some additional overhead, particularly in workloads that do heavy inserts and updates in temp tables.
+Unfortunately, this overhead is incurred whether you have CCC enabled or not.
+In SQL Server 2016 you can enable trace flag 3427 to bypass this overhead starting with SP1 CU2.
+Starting in SQL Server 2017 CU4, we automatically bypass this code if CCC is disabled.

 **Trace flag 3449** (and you are on SQL Server 2012 SP3 CU3 or later or SQL Server 2014 SP1 CU7 or later),
 will get much better performance by avoiding a FlushCache call in a number of different common scenarios, such as backup database,